Skip to content

 25–50 Units per asset Forward acquisition target

-Where what we love, what we do well, what the world needs, and what pays converge.
+Where what we love, what we do well, what the District needs, and what pays converge.

-Boundary Stone Capital was formed at the center of four overlapping commitments — the Japanese concept of ikigai, a reason for being.
-We are a firm whose institutional discipline is anchored by a particular idea about what Washington, D.C. family-sized rental housing should look like, and who should be in a position to deliver it.
+Boundary Stone Capital sits at the center of four overlapping commitments — the Japanese concept of ikigai, a reason for being.
+Boutique D.C. roots, multifamily craft, family-sized supply, and long-hold agency capital.

 Passion

-Washington, D.C. — the neighborhoods, the architecture, the civic fabric we have spent two decades building in.
+The neighborhoods, architecture, and civic fabric we have spent seventeen years building in.

 Vocation

-Multifamily development, acquisition, and capital structuring — the craft we have practiced across eighteen years and four institutional platforms.
+Acquisitions, development, and capital structuring practiced across fifteen years and four institutional platforms.

 Mission